 In March 1946, Legion members held the first board of trustees meeting to discuss construction of a hospital.
 The board elected J. H. Geagan chairman and R.M.
 Ford vice president.
 Legionnaires raised funds by public subscription, donations, endowments and other avenues prescribed by the Post Committee.
 From the hospital’s inception, The Duke Endowment was actively involved in funding various projects.

 Planning continued throughout the year.
 The Board decided to construct a 54-bed hospital.
 In 1947, R.M.
 Ford Sr. was elected chairman of the board, with J.P.
 Parrish elected vice president.
 An 8.2-acre site on Black River Road was purchased from the Pyatt estate, and architects Lafaye, Lafaye & Fair of Columbia were engaged.

 Groundbreaking ceremonies were held on March 6, 1949.
 Richard Roach named the first hospital administrator, and Dr. W.G.
 Armstrong was the first surgeon.
 Fourteen doctors were accepted on the medical staff.
 The first patient was admitted to Georgetown County Memorial Hospital on May 11, 1950.

-Over the years, Tidelands Georgetown Memorial Hospital has grown and expanded to 131 licensed patient beds.
-And in 2002, Tidelands Waccamaw Community Hospital was opened to serve the fast-growing northern reaches of our service area.
-Tidelands Waccamaw also houses Tidelands Waccamaw Rehabilitation Hospital, our region’s only dedicated inpatient rehabilitation hospital.
-Today, Tidelands Health includes 298 licensed beds and nearly 50 outpatient service locations that stretch from North Myrtle Beach to Hemingway.
+Over the years, Tidelands Georgetown Memorial Hospital has grown and expanded.
+And in 2002, Tidelands Waccamaw Community Hospital was opened to serve our fast-growing service area.
+Tidelands Waccamaw also houses Tidelands Health Rehabilitation Hospital, our region’s first dedicated inpatient rehabilitation hospital.
+Today, Tidelands Health includes more than 50 outpatient locations that stretch from North Myrtle Beach to Hemingway.